A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 Furthermore, \eqref{eq:yw} provides another way to similarly (and more explicitly) encode the nature of the problem into our choice of representation.
 Given a descriptor that appropriately distinguishes between periodic crystals and molecules, a regression model can predict their energies using the same regression weights, $\bw = \bwc = \bwm$.
 Substituting this into \eqref{eq:yw},

 where we define $\bxcr \equiv \left(\bxcc -\bxcg\right)$ as the so-called ``remnant'' descriptor and $\berror$ again denotes the residual errors.
-Explicitly adapting our representation $\bxcr$ to the nature of the lattice energy results in a similar result to learning on $\lbrace\bxcc, \bxcg\rbrace$: \rhrrmse \unitz{}, despite being in a smaller feature space.
+Explicitly adapting our representation $\bxcr$ to the nature of the lattice energy results in a yet better result to learning on $\lbrace\bxcc, \bxcg\rbrace$: \rhrrmse \unitz{}, despite being in a smaller feature space.
 Conceptually, this descriptor still encodes the 3-body correlation between an environment and its neighbors but explicitly incorporates the change in molecular geometry upon crystallization and reduces the weights of atomic triplets whose interactions are primarily intramolecular and/or the same in gas and solid phase.

-This result is mirrored in non-linear regression models, where again, a superior result is obtained by either constructing a kernel on $\bxcr$ or taking the difference of non-linear feature vectors (see \appref{si:krr}).
-An optimized RBF kernel on the remnant descriptors yields a similar RMSE to the linear model.
-We get some improvement (by $\sim$0.06 \unitz{} compared to the best linear model) by taking the difference of the implicit RKHS features defined by the kernels of the crystalline and molecular descriptors.
+\paragraph*{Extension to non-linear models} This result is mirrored in non-linear regression models, where again, a superior result is obtained by either constructing a kernel on $\bxcr$ or taking the difference of non-linear feature vectors (see Appendix C2).
+An optimized RBF kernel on the remnant descriptors yields a similar RMSE to the linear model, likely due to the restricted dataset size and diversity.
+We get some improvement (by $\sim$0.06 \unitz{} compared to the best linear model) by taking the difference of the non-linear features defined by the kernels of the crystalline and molecular descriptors.
 This result further emphasizes the rationale behind the remnant approach, and suggests that one can improve accuracy by combining non-linear feature constructions to mimic the mathematical formulation of target properties.
-Similar conclusions were obtained using a parameter-free kernel, also in \appref{si:krr}.
+To show that kernel optimization has little impact on this conclusion, we have also included corroborating results using a parameter-free kernel, also in Appendix C2.

 When the molecular geometry is known \textit{a priori}, these results suggest that linear and non-linear regressions for the lattice energy should be built on descriptors conceptually akin to $\bxcr$, rather than $\bxc$, as has been common practice in the literature\cite{seko_representation_2017,bereau_transferable_2015,musil_machine_2018,wengert_data-efficient_2021}.
+Thus, in the remainder of the text, we will employ ML fingerprints and models based on the remnant descriptor.